Hungarian Fitness Model Anita Herbert Shows Off Enviable Abs In Mismatched Bikini At The Beach

 “Perfect body,” replied another fan, also including a red heart at the end of the comment.

-“I have done IF, I love it,” a third user chimed in, topping off the message with a smiley with three hearts emoji.
+“I have done IF, I love it,” a third user chimed in, ending the message with an emoji of a smiley with three hearts.